Wildlife Informer is reader-supported. When you click and buy, we may earn a commission at no cost to you. All disclaimers

 • Life span: between five and 10 years; up to 15 or 20 years in captivity

-Belonging to a small group of limbless skinks, the giant lance skink has evolved fused eyelids to allow it to “swim” just below the African desert sands.
-Appearing snakelike at first glance, the giant lance skink can also be found in South African shrublands and along the coast of South Africa.
+Belonging to a small group of limbless skinks, the giant lance skink, also known as the giant legless skink, has evolved fused eyelids to allow it to “swim” just below the African desert sands.
+Appearing snakelike at first glance, the giant lance skink can be found in South African shrublands and along the coast of South Africa, Mozambique and Zimbabwe.

 These lance skinks are omnivorous and possess exceptional movement-sensing abilities similar to snakes.
 Although they are popular as pets, the giant lance skink is not endangered and is considered a reptile of “least concern” to conservationists.